step-/yad-lib/usr/share/doc/yad-lib/index.md

 **Return value**

-`123` on an invalid option, otherwise return the number of parsed options.
+`123` for invalid options, the number of parsed options otherwise.
-This function doesn't return if option `--exit` is given.
+This function does not return if option `--exit` is given.

 ----